 The Center offers a mutually beneficial solution for both animals and humans by providing a permanent and safe place for wildlife to be rehabilitated while at the same time educating the public.
 This is the only Wildlife Center in the Abbotsford area that provides this service.
 The Center receives animals from the local police and fire departments, the SPCA, veterinarians and residents of Abbotsford and the Lower Fraser Valley -- serving approximately 200,000 community members.
 The purpose of the Center is to preserve wildlife.
 These invaluable animals, whose natural life cycle has been disturbed by human interaction, would otherwise be euthanized.

-phone calls received, and volunteer involvement.
-Our goal is to increase awareness and
+We evaluate our success by the number of animals released, education evaluation forms, financial support within the community, the number of phone calls received, and volunteer involvement.
+Our goal is to increase awareness and knowledge about wild animals.

 To reach Elizabeth?s Wildlife Center, call (604)852-9173, or email us.

 Site Design & Maintenance donated since 2008 by Metadata Consulting

-MAIL BOX ONLY - NO ANIMALS CAN BE DROPPED OFF AT THE MALL
+MAIL BOX ONLY - NO ANIMALS

 P.O.
 Box 15015, Sevenoaks